The University of Minnesota Medical School offers medical, graduate, undergraduate, combined, and related degree programs.

 Our Medical School offers seven dual-degree programs for students with interests in combining their medical education with a degree in medical research, public health, biomedical engineering, law, business, or health informatics.

 Understanding public health principles is increasingly important for physicians today.
 This program gives medical students an opportunity to earn a public health degree and increase their knowledge of population-based science; apply a scientific basis to current societal problems and concerns; and serve as leaders/practitioners who demonstrate an understanding of cultural and environmental factors that affect patients.
-Twin Cities Duluth
+TWIN CITIES CAMPUS

 The University of Minnesota Medical School offers a number of graduate programs leading to the master of science (MS) and doctor of philosophy (PhD) degrees.